HaxeFlixel/flixel-docs/documentation/04_tutorials/04-part-iii-groundwork.html.md

 <ol>
 	<li>
-		<p>In the Project list on the right side of your screen, right-click on your `source' folder, and choose `Add', and then `New Class.'.</p>
+		<p>In the Project list on the right side of your screen, right-click on your "source" folder, and choose "Add", and then "New Class."</p>
 		<p><img src="/images/tutorial/0004.png" /></p>
 	</li>
 	<li>